tladesignz/DNATools/README.md

 ## What is this?

-This library encapsulates solutions for some problems I constantly run accross in my work on the Android platform.
+This library encapsulates solutions for some problems I constantly run across in my work on the Android platform.

 Since I hate copying code around multiple times, this library was created.